Home

 How much does a fuel injector replacement cost?

-As technology advances, features that started out as being cutting-edge become the norm.
-Fuel injection was often seen on high-performance and luxury cars from as early as 1940, but it wasn’t until the late 90s that every run-of-the-mill vehicle used it.
+Fuel injection was often seen on high-performance and luxury cars from as early as 1940, but since the late 90s, every run-of-the-mill car uses it.

 What is a fuel injector?